tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 1. At the top of the Azure Portal page, in the **Search resources** field, type **storage accounts**.
 Select **Storage accounts** from the list.

-2. On the Storage accounts blade, Select on the storage account you created in Task 1.
+2. On the Storage accounts blade, select the storage account you created in Task 1.

 3. On the Overview page for your Storage account, select **File shares**.

     ![This image shows that once the storage account is created, from the overview blade, to select File shares.](images/storagefileshare.png "Create a File share")

-4. On the File shares blade, Select **+ File Share**.
+4. On the File shares blade, select **+ File Share**.

     ![This image shows that you need to select the add icon in File shares to create a new file share.](images/addfileshare.png "Add file share")